Code-Institute-Submissions/get_booted/README.md

 -   [Stackoverflow](https://stackoverflow.com/questions/44779042/aws-how-to-fix-s3-event-replacing-space-with-sign-in-object-key-names-in-js) -Helping with the issue with the aws Heroku images not loading

 -   [Geeksforgeeks](https://www.geeksforgeeks.org/updateview-class-based-views-django/) – Edit comment section added via the website and support form

+## Acknowledgements

+-   I would like to thank Anthony Ngene who stuck by me from when I needed a guide and help to keep me motivated and see the end goal.
+He’s been a great help to me making sure am ok and challenged me every step to keep me thinking and learning.
+I wouldn’t have kept going if it weren’t for him.

+-   Tim Nelson and Code Institute for the template created during the course which helped to get me going with the work required.

+-   I would like to thank Malia Havlicek not only helps me keeps me laughing and coding fun but now I can class as a friend.
+Malia made coding fun for me and said its about getting past the obstacle instead of around.
+Always ask how things are and we have good confirmations about general coding, working life and home life.
+This person is a great help to me kept me going.
+I appreciate all the help I’ve received.

+-   For my friends and family who encouraged me to keep going and don’t forget your nearly there.

+-   Lastly the tutors I have bothered them give them headaches and not let them 5 minutes peace when I’ve had issues all of them really helped me and had me thinking and figure out issues together.
+Whenever I needed help, they were there and they deserve praise just as much as the people.
+Without the guidance I could have been stuck and not made as much progress as I had liked.
+So Thank you for your time and patience helping me.